exoplatform/exo-documentation/docs/Administration.rst

 Search Rule
 ----------
-You can search a rule just by typing some characters on the search field just next to the Add Rule button.
+You can search for a rule just by typing some characters in the search field near the Add Rule button.

 Fields that will be take into account in the search are: